Chainfire/UselethMiner/README.md

 UselethMiner is an ETHASH CPU miner, and:
 * speaks `EthereumStratum/1.0.0`, with automatic failover
-* comes with an aggregating encrypted proxy
+* comes with an aggregating (potentially encrypted) proxy you can also use for GPU/ASICs
 * runs on Linux (x86-64), Windows (x86-64) and OS X (x86-64 and arm64)
 * can auto-scale CPU usage based on machine load, so you can run it in the background
 * has JSON-RPC/TCP control